 Have both table puzzles and floor puzzles available.
 Build on how many pieces a puzzle has over time as the children show their ability to complete puzzles becomes more advanced.
 Rotate puzzles rather than putting too many out all at once so the puzzle choices remain fresh and interesting.
 Sit down with the children and help them identify the different shapes for example, on a floor puzzle, look for puzzle pieces that have straight edges and see if they can form the outside of the puzzle and then fill in the middle.
 With all puzzles, teach the children how it will help them to organize all the pieces to one side so they can see them all and then try to put the puzzle together.

 If your students are not used to playing board games or with puzzles, it takes time for them to develop the skills involved.
 Be patient and persistent, don’t just give up and get rid of the games.
 In time they will begin to catch on and enjoy the activities.

 There are many terrific games you can purchase from stores but it is a great idea to introduce games you have made or the children have made with you.
 You and the children can use file folders to make all kinds of games.
 Children can collect items such as rocks, little toys, and pictures to add for game pieces.
 The process of making and using their own games will increase the children’s knowledge and understanding of how to play the games.

 A few links for file folder games that you can purchase or download for free.

-Follow My Blog today!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Follow My Blog today!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!